cakephp/docs/en/views/helpers.rst

     <?php
     $mediaHelper = $this->Helpers->load('Media', $mediaSettings);

+The HelperCollection is a :doc:`collection </core-libraries/collections>` and supports the collection API used elsewhere in CakePHP.

 Callback methods
 ================

 Helpers feature several callbacks that allow you to augment the view rendering process.
-See the :ref:`helper-api` for more information.
+See the :ref:`helper-api` and the :doc:`/core-libraries/collections` documentation for more information.

 Creating Helpers
 ================